The Second Commandment

 About the worship of idols, the Lord commanded: “You shall not make for yourself a carved image—any likeness of anything that is in heaven above, or that is in the earth beneath, or that is in the water under the earth; you shall not bow down to them nor serve them.
 For I, the Lord your God, am a jealous God, visiting the iniquity of the fathers upon the children to the third and fourth generations of those who hate Me, but showing mercy to thousands, to those who love Me and keep My commandments” (Exodus 20:4-6).

 The Worship of Idols

-To revere and worship idols is clear violation to God’s command.
-It equals the command of don’t murder, for example.
+To revere and worship idols is a clear violation to God’s command.
+It equals, for example, the command of don’t murder.
 God has always regarded it with particular hatred more than anything else.
 It is a source of aggravation to Him.
 He said, “I will destroy your high places, cut down your incense altars, and cast your carcasses on the lifeless forms of your idols; and My soul shall abhor you” (Leviticus 26:30 also 1 Corinthians 6:9; Revelation 21:8; 22:15).

 A Jealous God

 To show His love for His people, the Lord uses the symbol of marriage (Jeremiah 6:2; 2 Corinthians 11:2).
 Straying away from God to venerate or worship idols is resembled by the prophets as adultery (Hosea 4:12–15; 8:14; 9:1, 15, 17).
 God, as the husband to His people desires His bride (the church) to be wholly His and is very jealous of those things that steal her love away from Him.

 Seeing that the Lord has created His children and then showed his great love by redeeming them by the blood of His dear Son (John 3:16), no true believer will ever allow anyone or anything to arouse His jealousy.
 Therefore, no believer should ever link himself with anything that is idolatrous in nature.